build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 In this section, we will login as the smart card user, confirm the smart card is functioning, request a certificate used for smart card authentication, and load the certificate onto the smart card.
 Some smart cards may require specific drivers to be installed in order for the smart card to function in Windows.

 1. Confirm the smart card is functioning in Windows,
-    * Open PowerShell, run the following command, and enter your PIN when prompted: `certutil -scinfo`
+    * Open PowerShell, run the command `certutil -scinfo`, and enter your PIN when prompted.
     * The smart card should report as available for use and no errors should be reported.
 ![Image showing a successful sample output of the "certutil -scinfo" command](./images/22-successful-sample-output-certutil-scinfo-command.png)
     **Note**: Some smart cards may require minidrivers to be installed.
 Please refer to the guidance from the manufacturer of the smart card to configure it for use in Windows.